 More of a cherry on top, but you may be able to find cash back on top of sales.
 Many credit cards also give cash back.
 While this may not help buy something, it will help to lessen the financial sting.
 A word of caution — be sure credit card rewards are something you can handle so that happy holidays don’t turn into a burden next month.

 Look for creative ways to pair down how much you have to spend.
-One tradition for Christmas is a Secret Santa.
+One tradition for Christmas, for example, is a Secret Santa.
 This way, instead of buying gifts for 20 people, maybe you’ll only need to shop for 1 or 2.

 Shop the Sales